 - Diameter: how large or small the ring is measured across the shape

 - Gauge: the thickness of the wire used to make the jump ring

 As the size of the jump ring gets bigger (diameter increases), the thickness of the wire should increase for it to hold more weight.

-An interesting fact about jump rings is that not all vendors measure them the same way.
+Interestingly, not all vendors measure jump rings the same way.
 Some vendors measure jump rings by the outer diameter (OD) and others by the inner diameter (ID).
 Try to make sure you know which measurement is being used and be consistent buying jump rings in that size.
 The sizes in this article refer to the outer diameter size of the jump ring.